 Create a social area.
 Does your office provide an area for employees to socialize?
 If not, you should really consider it!
 Create a designated space that employees can retreat to when they need to blow off some steam or want to connect with their peers.
 Provide comfortable seating and make sure the area you choose won’t disrupt other employees.

 Practice open communication.
-Employees will be much more likely to get to know one another when your company encourages open communication.
+When your company encourages open communication, employees will be much more likely to get to know one another.
 It can be difficult for shy employees to get to know colleagues when they feel scared to speak up in a meeting or share their ideas.
-Be sure that your employees understand their thoughts, opinions, and ideas are always welcomed.
+Be sure that your employees understand that their thoughts, opinions, and ideas are always welcomed.

 Social interaction is great for employee wellbeing and business.
 With a little bit of effort, social connections can easily be formed and employees can feel happier in no time.
 If you think loneliness is an issue at your office, speak up and try out some of the above tips!
 Just remember to set clear behavior expectations so that work relationships don’t become distracting or unhealthy.